raahii/serverless-app-local/README.md

-Local development environment for aws serverless application --
+# Local development environment for aws serverless application

-This repository contains a json api server using AWS *Lambda Function* and *DynamoDB*.
+This repository contains a json api server using *AWS Lambda Function* and *DynamoDB*.
 It also contains some lambda functions written in golang, but they are just examples.

 ## About